High-Income Threshold to Increase

 Further, employers should also be aware that, despite not being protected by the unfair dismissal regime, employees may have access to a number of other protections such as access to general protections and discrimination claims.
 We would therefore always suggest seeking professional advice before terminating the employment of any employee.

 Increase to unfair dismissal damages

-The maximum damages in an unfair dismissal claim is set at half the rate of the high-income threshold.
-Therefore the maximum damages available to employees who make an unfair dismissal claim will increase from $74,350 to $76,800 from 1 July 2020.
-The Commission has also increased the filing fee for general protections, unfair dismissal, and anti-bullying applications from $73.20 to $74.50.
+The maximum damages in an unfair dismissal claim are set at half the rate of the high income threshold.
+In line with the increase to the high income threshold, the maximum damages for employees making an unfair dismissal claim will also increase from $76,800 to $79,250 from 1 July 2021.

 Guarantee of annual earnings

-Even if the employee enters this arrangement, they will still be able to make an unfair dismissal claim, there is no way to avoid this for an award covered employee.
+However, even if the employer provides a guarantee of annual earnings to an employee, the employee will still be able to make an unfair dismissal claim on termination of employment, there is no way to avoid this for an award covered employee.

 About Employment Innovations